-A first trimester ultrasound is an examination you have during the first 13 weeks of pregnancy.
+A first trimester early pregnancy and dating ultrasound is an examination you have during the first 13 weeks of pregnancy.

 Due to the size of the developing structures and embryo, it is uncommon to perform an ultrasound before 5 weeks gestation (5 weeks after the start of your last menstrual period).
-Ultrasound is not consistently able to confirm viability and fetal heart activity prior to 6 weeks gestation, so unless there is an urgent need to have a scan earlier most of these ultrasounds are performed after 6 weeks and ideally at 8 weeks for dating purposes.
+Ultrasound is not consistently able to confirm viability and fetal heart activity prior to 6 weeks gestation, so unless there is an urgent need to have an early pregnancy and dating scan earlier most of these ultrasounds are performed after 6 weeks and ideally at 8 weeks for dating purposes.
 Urgent cases may still be performed earlier, please discuss this with your referring doctor.

 Common indications for conducting a 1st trimester ultrasound include: